- How Do I Apply for Financial Aid?

 - Complete an Application for Admission to Germanna Community College.
 Be sure to include your Social Security Number on this application in order to link your student account with your financial aid application.

 - Choose your Program of Study (major).
 Not all Programs of Study are eligible for financial aid.
 Most programs are eligible.
-View Eligible Programs.
+View Eligible Pathways.

 - Before completing the Free Application for Federal Student Aid (FAFSA), the student (and parent, if necessary) must create a Federal Student Aid ID (FSA ID).
 The FSA ID is used to sign your FAFSA electronically.